fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     </p>

     <p>
-    The real-time vintages also include the suggested transformations to be applied to the time series in order to ensure their stationarity.
-The possible transformations are first order difference, second order difference, logarithm, first order logarithmic difference, second order logarithmic difference, percentage change and no transformation.
+    The real-time vintages are subject to ex-post adjustments, such as seasonal adjustments, inflation adjustments and backfilling of missing values.
+For this reason, different real-time vintages can potentially report different values for the same time series on the same date.
+Furthermore, different real-time vintages can include different time series, as indicators are occasionally added or removed from the dataset.
     </p>

     <p>
-    In this post, we use the 02-2023 real-time vintage for model training and hyperparameter tuning, while we use all subsequent real-time vintage up to 02-2024 for model testing.
-As a first step, we find the best model hyperparameters by training model on the data up to January 2022 and minimizing the RMSE on the data from February 2022 to January 2023.
-After that we retrain the model on all the data up to January 2023, and generate the one-month-ahead forecasts from February 2023 to January 2024 by using as inputs in the model the data in the real-time vintages from 02-2023 to 01-2024.
+    The real-time vintages also include the suggested transformations to be applied to the time series in order to ensure their stationarity.
+The possible transformations are first order difference, second order difference, logarithm, first order logarithmic difference, second order logarithmic difference, percentage change, and no transformation.
     </p>

 ******************************************